Thahira-Thasneem/Analyst-Builder/README.md

-# SQL---Analyst-Builder
+# Analyst-Builder-Solutions
-MySQL - Solutions to the questions on https://www.analystbuilder.com/
+MySQL and Python - Solutions to the questions on https://www.analystbuilder.com/